joapolarbear/dpro/README.md

 There are two options to define the trace paths.

 1. Use file paths.
 In this case, `--path` should be a list of file paths, each of which denotes a trace file.
 The combined trace file will be stored under the same directory as the first trace file.
 2. Use directory paths.
 In this case, `--path` is a list of directory paths, each of which denotes one worker and contains trace directories of GPUs on this worker.
-By default, the combined trace file will be store under the first directory.
+By default, the combined trace file will be stored under the first directory.

 **Note: please ensure that all of paths are file paths or all of them are diretory paths.**